usausa/Smart-Net-ByteMapper/README.md

 ## Future

 * DateTimeConverter performance improvement.
-* Add UnicodeConverter.
-* Add Double and Float and DateTime(specific?) and Guid(?) support to BinaryCoverter.
+* Add DateTime(specific?) and Guid(?) support to BinaryCoverter.
+* Add Nullable support to BinaryCoverter.
-* Add Double and Float support to DecimalCoverter.
+* Add Double and Float support to NumberTextCoverter.
+* Add DoubleConverter and FloatConverter.
 * Performance improvements using Span.